• START A FREE TRIAL

 What is a grain auger used for?

 An auger is a piece of equipment utilised in the farming industry.
 Primarily augers are used to move grain from a silo to transportation such as trucks or feed cart and have hazardous parts that can cause serious injury and even death.
-The most hazardous elements of a grain auger include belts, winches, auger screws and electrical systems.
+Using grain augers can lead to injuries like hand, arm, foot, and leg entanglement in unguarded auger flights, which happen often.

 How often are grain augers involved in an incident?